HistoryData

 Biography

-John Goad (1616-1689) was an English educator and astronomer who served as headmaster of Merchant Taylors' School in London during the latter half of the 17th century.
-Born during the reign of James I, Goad lived through one of England's most turbulent periods, witnessing the English Civil War, the execution of Charles I, the Commonwealth under Oliver Cromwell, and the Restoration of the monarchy under Charles II.
-His tenure at Merchant Taylors' School, one of London's most prestigious educational institutions, positioned him as an influential figure in English education during a time of significant social and intellectual transformation.
+John Goad (1616-1689) was an English educator and astronomer who was headmaster of Merchant Taylors' School in London during the 17th century.
+Born during the reign of James I, Goad experienced a very eventful time in English history, including the English Civil War, the Commonwealth period, the Restoration, and the early Scientific Revolution.
+His role at Merchant Taylors' School, one of London's top educational institutions, placed him at the heart of England's growth in education and knowledge during this important period.

 Before Fame